First off, congratulations on your big news.

 You need to talk to your boss and your team about your big news, you need to hand over your duties to another employee for the next few months, you’ll need a lot more half days and medical leaves, thanks to gynecologist visits and your health, and you will have to restructure your finances and figure out how to give your little one the best of everything.

-From Maternity Laws In India To The Amount Of Money You Will Be Paid, We’ve Covered It All.
+From Maternity Leave Rules In India To The Amount Of Money You Will Be Paid, We’ve Covered It All.

 This guide, in that case, is your best friend.
 From maternity laws in India to the amount of money you will get paid, to what it’s like to balance a baby and a career, we’ve covered it all.
 So, relax, put your feet up, munch on that piece of chocolate (come on, you are eating for two) and get all your questions answered.